 The Comprehensive Plan is Saint Paul's "blueprint" for guiding development for the next 20 years, 2020-2040.
-It outlines polices that address city-wide physical development, and contains chapters on Land Use; Transportation: Parks, Recreation and Open Space; Housing; Heritage and Cultural Preservation; and Water Resources.
-The Plan's core values, goals and policies reflect an understanding that how we arrange the physical elements of our city - streets, parks, housing and public infrastructure - impacts and is impacted by the people in our city.
-This Plan also addresses several overarching issues that are integrated into each chapter, including racial and social equity, aging in community, community/public health, economic development, sustainability/ resiliency and urban design.
+It outlines policies that address city-wide physical development, and contains chapters on Land Use; Transportation; Parks, Recreation and Open Space; Housing; Heritage and Cultural Preservation; and Water Resources.
+The Plan's core values, goals and policies reflect an understanding that the physical elements of our city - streets, parks, housing and public infrastructure - impact and are impacted by the people in our city.
+This Plan also addresses several overarching issues that are integrated into each chapter, including racial and social equity, aging in community, community/public health, economic development, sustainability/resiliency and urban design.
 The policies contained in the Comprehensive Plan are based on Saint Paul's core values; history; community priorities; and emerging social, economic and environmental trends.